 5. Hero Duet-E

-The long-awaited Hero Duet-E is finally expected to hit the production lines later this year.
+The last name in the list of Hero upcoming bikes and scooters in 2020-2021 is the long-awaited Hero Duet-E which is finally expected to hit the production lines later this year.
 It was showcased last at the Delhi Auto Expo 2016 and is expected to be the two-wheeler maker’s first electric product.

 Set to be positioned as a family-oriented scooter, the Hero Duet-E will gain LED lighting and possibly an all-digital display, and maybe even an all-colour TFT unit to help it stand apart from the competition.
 The concept Hero Duet-E boasted of a range of 65 km on a single charge.
 That’s less than the claimed range of the Bajaj Chetak and TVS iQube which stands at 95 km and 75 km respectively.